 NordPass strives to stay ahead of the curve and is ready to embrace the next big development in quantum cybersecurity.
 Until post-quantum security becomes a reality, NordPass offers the next best thing.
 Our password manager uses the cutting-edge XChaCha20 encryption algorithm, invented by post-quantum cryptography researcher Daniel J. Bernstein and already used by some of the pioneers in quantum computing research like Google and Cloudflare.

 Start preparing for the quantum future by protecting your organization’s data with an advanced password manager.
-Keep passwords, passkeys, and other sensitive information in a securely encrypted vault, enable strong password management policies, and stay ahead of data breaches with NordPass.
+Keep passwords, passkeys, and other sensitive information in a securely encrypted vault, enable strong IT password management, and stay ahead of data breaches with NordPass.